pattygcoding/pattygcoding/README.md

 </div>

 Senior full-stack engineer with 6+ years of experience taking products from ambiguous requirements to reliable production systems.
-I design the architecture behind React, Angular, .NET, Node.js, Java, C#, Go, and SQL applications: clear service boundaries, durable data models, secure access patterns, and delivery paths teams can operate with confidence.
+I design the architecture behind React, Angular, .NET, Node.js, Java, C#, Go, and SQL applications- clear service boundaries, durable data models, secure access patterns, and delivery paths teams can operate with confidence.

 My work connects engineering decisions to business outcomes.
 From a construction-estimating SaaS that turns spreadsheet data into client-ready proposals to revenue-generating web platforms, I build software around the workflow, risk, and measurable value that matter to the people using it.